pavan62/ckeditor5/docs/framework/architecture/ui-library.md

 ### Dialogs and modals

 Another UI component provided through the framework is the dialogs system.
-It consists of the controller (the {@link module:ui/dialog/dialog `Dialog` plugin}) handling {@link module:ui/dialog/dialogview the dialog views}, similar to how the {@link module:ui/panel/balloon/contextualballoon `ContextualBalloon`} plugin manages the {@link module:ui/panel/balloon/balloonpanelview~BalloonPanelView balloon panels}.
+It consists of the controller (the {@link module:ui/dialog/dialog~Dialog `Dialog` plugin}) handling {@link module:ui/dialog/dialogview~DialogView the dialog views}, similar to how the {@link module:ui/panel/balloon/contextualballoon~ContextualBalloon `ContextualBalloon`} plugin manages the {@link module:ui/panel/balloon/balloonpanelview~BalloonPanelView balloon panels}.

-A dialog is a popup window that does not close when the user clicks outside it, so it allows to interact with the editor and its content while being open (unless it is a [modal](#modals), which blocks the interaction with the rest of the page until it is closed).
+A dialog is a popup window that does not close when the user clicks outside it, so it allows to interact with the editor and its content while being open (unless it is a modal, which blocks the interaction with the rest of the page until it is closed).
 As long as it has a [header](#header), it is also draggable.
 Only one dialog can be open at a time - opening another one closes the previously visible window.

 A minimal plugin creating a toolbar button component showing an empty dialog can look like this: